 Cayenne and other hot chili peppers have been praised for their health benefits since ancient times.
 All chili peppers contain natural compounds called capsaicinoids.
 These are what give the spicy fruit its anti-inflammatory properties.

 Chili pepper is widely considered to be a powerful anti-inflammatory spice, so be sure to include a dash in your next dish.
 It has long been used as a digestive aid as well, so that’s an added benefit.

 If cayenne is too hot for your liking, you’ll be happy to know that the milder black pepper has been identified for its anti-inflammatory properties as well.
 Known as the “King of Spices,” black pepper has been valued for its flavor and antibacterial, antioxidant, and anti-inflammatory benefits.

 Studies have shown that the chemical compounds of black pepper, particularly piperine, may be effective in the early acute inflammatory process.

 Cloves have been used as an expectorant, and to treat upset stomach, nausea, and inflammation of the mouth and throat.
-Research is still mixed, but evidence suggests that they may have anti-inflammatory properties.
+Research is still mixed, but suggests that they may have anti-inflammatory properties.

 Powdered clove works well in baked goods and in some savory dishes, like hearty soups and stews.
 You can also use whole cloves to infuse both flavor and nutrition into hot drinks like tea or cider.